DD2480G19/teammates/README.md

 ### Your own coverage tool

->**TODO:**
->Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.
-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead: git diff ...
-What kinds of constructs does your tool support, and how accurate is its output?

 | # | Patch
 |---|------------------------------------------------------------------------------------------------------------------------------------------|
 | 1 | **Function**: `SessionResultsData::buildSingleResponseForStudent` <br> **Branch:** [manual instrumentation, function 1](https://github.com/DD2480G19/teammates/tree/37-manual-instrumentation-function-1) <br> **Show patch (from master):** `git diff origin/37-manual-instrumentation-function-1` |